Table Tennis player Bhavinaben Patel scripts history, storms into Paralympics final | Sports-Games

 Daughter of Hasmukhbhai Patel, a small time shopkeeper at Sundhiya village in Gujarat's Mehsana district, she was not considered a bright medal prospect coming into the Games but she has made her maiden Paralympics a memorable one.

 ''When I came here, I just thought that I would give my 100 per cent without thinking of anything.
-If you give 100 per cent, the medal will come, that was what I thought,'' said Patel, who was diagnosed with polio when she was a 12-year-old.
+If you give 100 per cent, the medal will come, that was what I thought,'' said Patel, who was diagnosed with polio when she was 12 months old.

 ''If I continue with this confidence with the blessings of the people of my country, I think I will win gold tomorrow.
 I am ready for the final and I have to give 100 per cent in the final also.''
 Patel, who plays in a wheelchair, lost the opening game in a tight contest.
 But, she made a strong recovery, claiming the next two games to take a 2-1 lead.